huebn090/camera-trap-data-pipeline/docs/machine_learning.md

 --log_filename ${SEASON}_flatten_ml_predictions
 ```

 This script may require a lot of memory if the .json files are very large.
+srun -N 1 --ntasks-per-node=12  --mem-per-cpu=16gb -t 6:00:00 -p interactive --pty bash

 ## Reporting of Machine Learning Predictions